michaelg85/307.SBA/README.md

 # Project Name
-Access resoures
+Access

 ## Description
-A website for people with disabilities to be able to find resources
+A website for people with disabilities to be able to find resources at home and in their communities.

 ## Technologies used
 * HTML
 * CSS
 * Bootstrap
+* Google Fonts

 ## How to get started
-* item 1
-* item 2
+* View the image carousel
+* Navigate to the "Registration" Page
+* Navigate to the "Resources" Page (drop down the hamburger menu if "Resources" is not visible)
+* Navigate home by hitting the "Welcome!" button or the "Home" button.

 ## Acknowledgments
 W3Schools.com
-Bootstrap.com
+getbootstrap.com
 Pexels.com
 Giphy.com

-Added the pop-out menu with a welcome message to viewers.
+fonts.google.com

+## Notes

 ***POP-OUT MENU NEEDS TO BE COMMENTED OUT WHILE WORKING***

+Added a pop-out menu with a welcome message to viewers.

 Added a navbar for ease of access to navigate the site.